shipsaas/laravel-priority-queue/README.md

         'retry_after' => 90,
     ],
 ```
+### Note

-Note: Highly recommend you to use a different database connection (eg `mysql_secondary`) to avoid the worker processes ramming your
+We highly recommend you to use a different database connection (eg `mysql_secondary`) to avoid the worker processes ramming your
 primary database.

 ## Usage